Ingrid Bjoner: Career

 In 1965, Bjoner made her debut at La Scala as Elsa and in 1967 she returned to Covent Garden to appear in three operas: Leonore in Fidelio, Senta in The Flying Dutchman, and Sieglinde in Die Walküre.
-That year she made her debut at the Teatro Colón in Buenos Aires as Empress in "Die Frau ohne Schatten" returning in 1969 for "Der Freischutz", "Fidelio", "Der fliegende Hollander" and 1980 again as Leonora.
+That year she made her debut at the Teatro Colón in Buenos Aires as Empress in Die Frau ohne Schatten returning in 1969 for Der Freischütz, Fidelio, Der fliegende Hollander and 1980 again as Leonora.
 She appeared at the Salzburg Festival in both 1969 and 1970 as Leonore and reprised that role again in a return to the Met in 1971.
 In 1970 she performed for the first time at the Teatro Real, the Royal Danish Opera, and the Pittsburgh Opera.
 In 1972, she made her debut at the Palais Garnier singing Isolde and the title role in Giacomo Puccini's Tosca.
 She returned to the Met again in 1974 to sing Turandot.
 She returned to La Scala in 1975 to sing Brünnhilde in Götterdämmerung.
 Other notable appearances during the 1970s include performances at the Staatsoper Stuttgart, Royal Swedish Opera, Norwegian National Opera, Deutsche Oper Berlin, Vienna State Opera, and several Bayreuth festivals among others.

-In 1981, Bjoner made her debut at the Oper der Stadt Köln as Elisabeth in Tannhäuser.
+In 1981, Bjoner made her debut at the Cologne Opera as Elisabeth in Tannhäuser.
 In 1985, she directed her first opera, Strauss's Elektra, at the Norwegian National Opera which she also starred in as the title part.
 She repeated that feat the following year at the Royal Danish Opera.
 In 1986, she returned to the Bayreuth festival once again to sing Isolde and Kostelnička Buryjovka in Jenůfa.
 In 1987, she recorded Elektra for the Italian radio RAI and in 1988 returned to the Bavarian State Opera to sing Färberin in Die Frau ohne Schatten.
 In 1989 she appeared as Senta at the Norwegian National Opera and gave her last opera performance in 1990 as Färberin at the Badisches Staatstheater Karlsruhe.

 After retiring from her performing career, Bjoner served on the faculty of the Norwegian Academy of Music (1992–97) and visiting professor at the Royal Danish Academy of Music (1991).
 One of her notable pupils was operatic soprano Turid Karlsen.

 Awards

-In 1964, she was awarded the St Olav's medal by King Olav V of Norway and in 1980 she was made a Commander in the Royal Order of St. Olav.
+In 1964, she was awarded the St. Olav's Medal by King Olav V of Norway and in 1980 she was made a Commander in the Royal Order of St. Olav.

 In 1992, her bust by sculptor Nils Aas was unveiled at the Norwegian Opera.

 In 1995, she was awarded the Anders Jahre Cultural Prize (Anders Jahres kulturpris) jointly with Jan Garbarek.

 Personal life

-In 1960, she was married to Thomas Reynolds Pierpoint, Jr. (1922–1999).
-She died during 2006 in Oslo.
+In 1960, she married Thomas Reynolds Pierpoint Jr. (1922–1999).
+She died in 2006 in Oslo.